Cookie Preferences

 clare.mills@npcc.police.uk

-Clare was responsible for heading up the strategic communications and media approach for the inquiry into allegations of non-recent child abuse against the late Sir Edward Heath.
-She has also more recently led the significant communications and media for the local response to the Salisbury poisonings, which saw Wiltshire Police lead in the bringing together of multiple partners at both a local and national level to co-ordinate the response phase of the consequence management element of this global incident.
+Clare was responsible for leading the strategic communications and media approach for the inquiry into allegations of non-recent child abuse against the late Sir Edward Heath.
+She also more recently led the significant communications and media for the local response to the Salisbury poisonings, which saw Wiltshire Police lead in the bringing together of multiple partners at both a local and national level to co-ordinate the response phase of the consequence management element of this global incident.

 Cerri Evans, Secretary